ECE4564-Group15/HW2/README.md

-# SuperHost
-This branch is used to implement the host functionality.The host needs to sent CPU & Network load monitoring data to clients as a json Object.

 # How to setup RabbitMQ
 The RabbitMQ configuration used in this project is simple.
 We have a shell script that can be run that adds the new user: `Usage` with password `team15`.
 It also sets up a new vhost `usage_vhost` that can be specified.
 Finally, it adds the proper permissions for the new user and vhost as well as the guest and default vhost.